-Despite its reputation as a safe and family-friendly community, these Folsom intersections have a history of dangerous accidents over the past three years:
+Despite its reputation as a safe and family-friendly community, these intersections in the city of Folsom have a history of dangerous accidents over the past three years:

-- Iron Point Rd. and Prairie City Rd.
+- Iron Point Road and Prairie City Road

-In a hit and run case involving pedestrians, the victims are covered as long as they have uninsured motorist insurance on their personal car.
-If the victims don't have their own car insurance, they are still covered as long as someone else in the pedestrian's household has coverage that would typically protect the person, including children and the elderly.
+In a hit-and-run case involving pedestrians, the victims are covered as long as they have uninsured motorist insurance on their personal car.
+If the victims don't have car insurance, they are still covered as long as someone else in the pedestrian's household has coverage to protect them, including children and the elderly.

-After an accident, contact me if you have additional questions about pedestrians and any of the following as they relate to California laws:
+After an accident, contact our legal team if you have additional questions about pedestrians and any of the following as they relate to California laws:

-Watch YouTube Video: Safe Steps Road Safety: Pedestrians.
-This video aims at raising awareness and providing simple life-saving educational messages on pedestrian safety.Folsom Pedestrian Accident Lawyers
+The following video aims at raising awareness and providing simple life-saving educational messages on pedestrian safety.Folsom Pedestrian Accident FAQ